Member Type Non Governmental Organization

 Fondation pour la Protection de la Biodiversite Marine (FoProBiM)

-In its ongoing efforts to monitor and protect Haiti’s marine environment, FoProBiM works with coastal area inhabitants including farmers, fishers (fishermen and fisherwomen) and those making use of coastal and marine environments through a wide variety of sectors such as tourism, transportation, marketing, sea-food processing, etc. Currently we are capable of providing various types of expertise including project design, management, and execution in the fields of education, advocacy, scientific, and technical training and support.
+FoProBiM remains the only Haitian operated and Haiti-based NGO dedicated to the protection and management of Haiti’s coastal and marine ecosystems and adjacent watersheds.
+In its ongoing efforts to monitor and protect the environment, and coastal and marine biodiversity, in particular, FoProBiM works with watershed and coastal area inhabitants including women’s groups, youth, farmers, fishers, and those making use of environmental resources through a wide variety of sectors such as tourism, fuel production, transportation, marketing, processing, etc. Currently, FoProBiM is capable of providing various types of project expertise including design, management, and execution in the fields of education, advocacy, scientific, and technical training and support.

 FoProBiM is Haiti’s only IUCN member and the National Focal Point in Haïti for IUCN – The World Conservation Union (World Commission on Protected Areas, Marine; Commission on Ecosystem Management); the International Coral Reefs Initiative (ICRI); WIDECAST; and the Global Coral Reef Monitoring Network (GCRMN) among many others.
 It has also acted as a primary consultant for coastal and marine resources in the preparation of Haiti’s national environmental action plan (NEAP) and undertaken a wide variety of projects for institutions as varied as the IDB, UNEP, UNDP, OAS, Whitley Fund for Nature, the Haitian Ministry of Environment, The Nature Conservancy, and the US Departments of Agriculture (IITF – International Institute of Tropical Forestry), State, Commerce (NOAA: NMFS, CCFHR, OIA), and Interior (USFWS) to name but a few.